redox-os/orbtk/README.md

 impl State for MyWidgetState

 widget!(
-    // Add MyState as State of MyWidget MyWidget<MyState> {
+    // Add MyState as state of MyWidget MyWidget<MyState> {
         ...
     }